freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-004.md

 assert.exists(link);
 ```

-You should not change your existing `head` element.
+You should not change your existing `head` tags.
 Make sure you did not delete the closing tag.

 ```js
 const heads = document.querySelectorAll('head');